Planning your external radiotherapy

 - Your general health and medical history

 Sometimes you'll need more than one planning session.
 It depends on the size and position of the tumour.
-It's important to feel you are involved in your treatment.
+It's important to feel that you are involved in your treatment.
 Ask as many questions as you like.
 Often patients feel that staff are too busy to answer their questions.
 It's true that they are busy but they are always happy to help.
 The more you understand your treatment, the easier it is for you to cope.

 You lie on the scanner couch with the treatment area exposed.
 The radiographers will put some markers on your skin.
 The markers show up on the scan as bright white dots.
 Your radiographers use them to position you for your radiotherapy.
 You have to lie very still so that the measurements are accurate and the radiographers can record your exact position.
 This record means the radiographer can make sure you are lying in the correct position every time you have treatment.
 They may need to use some equipment to support you in the right position, such as a chest board, neck rest or arm pole.